 Tuition and Financial Aid

-Deciding how to finance your MBA degree is an important decision.
+The decision you make about how to finance your MBA degree is an important one.
 For that reason, Whitworth provides dedicated staff to help you navigate the process.
-From your inquiry, all the way through the application process Whitworth’s financial aid staff is available to assist you.
+From your inquiry all the way through the application process, Whitworth's financial aid staff is available to assist you.

 Whitworth’s current evening MBA program tuition is $720 per credit; tuition includes fees and your books, which are delivered to you in class.
 You pay no additional fees such as parking, health services, or other miscellaneous add-ons.
 Total cost for the 38-credit MBA program is $27,360.
 Students should anticipate a small increase in tuition each year they attend.
 The MBA in international management is a 47-credit degree.